SODP logo

 Ad networks are online advertising intermediaries that broker deals between publishers who want to display ads and businesses that want to place them.

-This allows the ad network to offer more ad impressions to advertisers than a single publisher could provide and consequently charge a higher price for the ad space.
+This allows the ad network to offer more high-quality ads and ad impressions to advertisers than a single publisher could provide and consequently charge a higher price for the ad space.
 In turn, the ad network passes on a share of the revenue to the publisher.

 In a nutshell, ad networks benefit both sides by providing a service that makes it easier for advertisers to reach their target audience and for publishers to monetize their unsold inventory.